-But how about if your home is so huge, there could be a whole tunnel of intrigue rather just than a concealed cupboard under the stairs?
+But how about if your home is so huge, there could be a whole tunnel of intrigue rather just than a concealed cupboard under the stairs.

-But before she embarks on her gastronomic journey across the British countryside, here are a few of our favourite estates with an untold story…
+Here are a few of our favourite estates with an untold story…

 1. Highclere Castle aka Downton Abbey, Hampshire